JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 ## Renaming

-Sometimes it is useful to get the names of all the columns.
-In such a case, two functions can be used.
-The first is the `names` function, which returns column names as a vector of strings.
-The `propertynames` function does the same thing but returns a vector of symbols
+Two functions can be used to rename columns.
+The `names` function returns column names as a vector of strings, while the `propertynames` function returns a vector of symbols.

 ```@repl dfbasics
 names(df)
 propertynames(df)
 ```

-If we are not satisfied with the column names, we can change them using the `rename!` function.
-This function can be used to rename all columns at once
+We use the `rename!` function to change column names.
+This function can be used to rename all columns at once.

 ```@example dfbasics
 rename!(df, [:a, :b, :c, :d, :e, :f])
 df
 ```

-or to change the names of specific columns
+We can use it to rename only specific columns.

 ```@example dfbasics
 rename!(df, :a => :A, :f => :F)
 df
 ```

-Moreover, it is possible to use a function to generate column names
+It is also possible to use a function to generate column names.

 ```@example dfbasics
 myname(x) = string("column_", uppercase(x))